higj/psp/README.md

 										[1] => 2
 									)

-								[data] => Array // This array contains the vertex coordinates as well the the angle (
+								[data] => Array // This array contains the vertex coordinates as well as the angle (
 										[coordinates] => Array
 											(